UofUEpiBio/PHS-7045-egga/README.md

     > propagates from the front of the group towards the rear; further,
     > the dog adjusts its movement in response to the flock’s dynamics.
     > We introduce an …

-6.  **A stochastic population model for the impact of cancer cell dormancy on therapy success.**

-    Blath J, Kraut A, Paul T, Tóbiás A.

-    J Theor Biol.
-2024 Nov 18:111995. doi: 10.1016/j.jtbi.2024.111995.
-    Online ahead of print.

-    > In this paper, we focus on individual cancer cells switching into
-    > and out of a dormant state both spontaneously as well as in
-    > response to treatment.
-We introduce an idealized mathematical
-    > model, based on stochastic agent-based interactions, for the
-    > dynamics o …

-7.  **Simulation design to find the welfare impacts of livestock trading and disease transmission.**

-    Hwang H.

-    PLoS One.
-2024 Nov 20;19(11):e0310213. doi:
-    10.1371/journal.pone.0310213. eCollection 2024.

-    > This study designs a theoretical model and simulation model that
-    > can explain the welfare impacts of disease transmission that
-    > occurs in livestock trade. …Under the theoretical conditions an
-    > agent-based model is used to simulate livestock trans …

-8.  **Multivariate opinion evolution analysis on individual opinion
-    differences: An agent-based model.**

-    Liu S, Zhao H.

-    Phys Rev E. 2024 Oct;110(4-1):044301. doi:
-    10.1103/PhysRevE.110.044301.

-    > To this end, we propose the spiral competition model (SCM) to
-    > quantify the two spirals and explore the impact of this phenomenon
-    > on the evolution of public opinion. …Finally, we applied complex
-    > network theory to information dissemination, and the model was
-    > then si …

-9.  **Modeling urbanization dynamics by labor force migration.**

-    Goto H.

-    Phys Rev E. 2024 Oct;110(4-1):044314. doi:
-    10.1103/PhysRevE.110.044314.

-    > In this study, we present a simple microscopic model of labor
-    > force migration based on the active Brownian particles framework.
-    > In particular, agent-based simulations show that the model
-    > produces clusters of agents from a random initial distribution. .
-    > …

-10. **Closing the gap in race-based inequities for seasonal influenza
-    hospitalizations: a modeling study.**

-    Stafford E, Dimitrov D, Trinidad SB, Matrajt L.

-    Clin Infect Dis.
-2024 Nov 19:ciae564. doi: 10.1093/cid/ciae564.
-    Online ahead of print.

-    > METHODS: We developed a race-stratified (5 racial-ethnic groups)
-    > agent-based model of seasonal influenza transmission and quantify
-    > the effects of 5 idealized interventions aimed at reducing
-    > inequities in symptomatic infections and hospitalizations.
-    > …Notably …

 ## Code of Conduct